Probing the Quantum Nature of Gravity through Classical Diffusion: Dynamics of two masses interacting via classical gravity

-Up to now, we have identified the structure that the evolution must have to comply with our theoretical requirements, i.e., being diffusive and mimicking Newtonian gravity.
 Now, we take into account the regimes of the experimental setup we want to consider.
 We assume that the two systems are separated by a distance much larger than the spatial extent of their wave functions and that their positions and momenta deviate only slightly from their equilibrium values.
 Moreover, such deviations are much smaller than the average distance between the two systems.
 We will elaborate further on the experimental realization in Section~\ref{secV}.
-Within these regimes, we can linearize the Hamiltonian, which then reads: with $\Omega_i:=\sqrt{\omega_i^{2}-K/m}$ the renormalized frequency of the oscillators with natural frequency $\omega_i$ and $K:=2Gm^{2}/d^{3}$ the coupling constant of the linearized Newtonian interaction between the two systems at distance $d$.
-The two masses are supposed to to equal, while the trapping frequencies can be different; we elaborate on these choices in Section~\ref{secIV}.